Numerical evaluation of orientation averages and its application to molecular physics: Comparison of quadrature methods

-The rank profiles of spherical Chebyshev quadratures are similar to the rank profiles of spherical Gauss quadratures.
-However, we find that the initial peak in the rank profiles of Chebyshev quadratures is broader and that sampling moments are generally smaller for high $l$.
-This indicates that their quadrature error may be smaller than the error of spherical Gauss methods as long as the maximum rank of the integrand exceeds $\acc$.
+The rank profiles of spherical Chebyshev quadratures resemble those of spherical Gauss quadratures, yet exhibit broader initial peak and smaller sampling moments for high $l$.
+This suggests that Chebyshev quadratures may yield smaller errors than Gauss methods if the maximum rank of the integrand exceeds $\acc$.